hdscbd/HDSC/content/research/hdsc.md

 I also recommend that you spend some time on getting familiar with [Test-Driven Development](https://www.youtube.com/watch?t=11&v=ZB66AKW87M0) (TDD) of code.

-### SPSS

-{{< figure src="/img/starter-guide/spss.svg" width="120px" class="left-inline" >}}
-We use [Julia](http://julialang.org/) as our main programming language.
-You are probably used to MATLAB and may be put off by the idea of having to learn another language.
-Don't worry, Julia is more-or-less an open source MATLAB variant, but much faster (within 2x speed of C) and much cooler than MATLAB.
-It is a very promising language for data science in general and it will help your research work a lot if you become proficient in Julia.

 I also recommend that you spend some time on getting familiar with [Test-Driven Development](https://www.youtube.com/watch?t=11&v=ZB66AKW87M0) (TDD) of code.